IbrahimTanyalcin/test-blog/README.md

 this.token = `your encrypted value...`
 this.decrypt = true;
 ```
-Above will trigger a pop up for the user to bring the private key.
+Committing the above changes to your clone of the test-blog will trigger a popup prompting the user to upload the private key.
 This is the `private_key_pkcs8.pem` from above.
-White spaces are headers are automatically removed, so you only need to drag and drop the private key file.
-The decription is done once and token is set to decrypted value.
+White spaces and headers are automatically removed, so you only need to drag and drop the private key file.
+The decryption is done once and token is set to decrypted value.

 2. If you encrypted a file content, place this encrypted file as you normally would under any folder.
 Place a `meta.json` in the same folder if you haven't already and set: